 If a lack of feedback isn't bad enough (after all, if you're enrolled in a writing course, you're there to get professional help to become better), is that that university class isn't going to be tailored to meet your needs.
 It's just a class with a set agenda that's offered to whomever enters the university, whether it be an 18-year-old or a 50-year-old, regardless of experience or needs.
 That's how universities do things, because they have no other choice: they have to appeal to the masses.
 In addition, you're not going to receive any individual attention; sure, you'll get your work graded (maybe twice or three times a semester, if you're lucky), and you can always go and visit the professor in your free time (as long as it's during the professor's office hours).

 In short, university writing classes aren't a good return on ROI for several reasons: 1) they end up costing more in terms of time and money; 2) you won't get the feedback you need on your writing to ensure long-term results; 3) you won't get much, if any, individual attention; and 4) the course won't be tailored to fit your needs and address your writing issues.

-An onsite course that's customized to your needs will help you improve your writing skills because writing can be taught--it just has to be taught properly, which includes a tailored class with individual feedback, among other things.
-All in all, a customized onsite course has a much better ROI than a comparable class taught at a university.
+An onsite workshop that's customized to your needs will help you improve your writing skills because writing can be taught--it just has to be taught properly, which includes a tailored class with individual feedback, among other things.
+All in all, a customized onsite workshop has a much better ROI than a comparable class taught at a university.